interledger/rfcs/0035-ilp-over-http/0035-ilp-over-http.md

 This profile allows two ILP nodes to utilize a previously agreed-upon shared-secret, but then derive an [RFC-7519](https://tools.ietf.org/html/rfc7519) compliant JWT token in order to perform actual authentication.

 ##### JWT Claims
 In order to be considered a valid JWT for this profile, the signed JWT MUST contain a `sub` (subject) claim containing the identifier of the "principal" that the token authenticates.
-Depending on the implementation, the value of this claim SHOULD represent an `ILP Account Id`, but future implementations MAY make this represent an `ILP Peer Id` or some other value.

 A JWT token SHOULD also include an `exp` (expiry) claim that indicates a date/time after which the token should be considered invalid.
 Implementations SHOULD reject any tokens with a missing or invalid expiry claim.